Skwrr/WhatsApp_SMR/README.md

 # local_whatsapp
-Little WhatsApp App for local network (uses external server for login)
+This node app is a attempt of forking WhatsApp for local network usage